• Loading stock data...

 There have been numerous discussions among various schools, conferences, and private-capital providers over the last few years, although until this week nothing came to fruition, in part because of sensitivities around putting private-equity money into schools, which are supposed to have an educational mission.

-The Big Ten’s private investment proposal, which would have seen UC Investments— the University of California system’s pension fund—purchase an equity stake in the conference, fell apart last month because not all member schools were in agreement; Michigan and USC officials spoke out against it.
+The Big Ten’s private-investment proposal, which would have seen UC Investments—the University of California system’s pension fund—purchase an equity stake in the conference, fell apart last month because not all member schools were in agreement; Michigan and USC officials spoke out against it.

-One private-equity executive told FOS this week that part of the reason the Big Ten deal unraveled was because “certain stakeholders” were “not given a heads up,” and when they found out an agreement was close, they pushed back.
+One private-equity executive told FOS this week that part of the reason the Big Ten deal unraveled was that “certain stakeholders” were “not given a heads up,” and when they found out an agreement was close, they pushed back.

 “Any time I go to do a deal, whether it’s in sports, garbage collection, whatever—there’s the question of who needs to opine in order to get the deal done,” the source said.
 “We all want to get deals done, but you have to be aware of downstream ramifications.”